tuhinbasu/Kickstarter_mysql_project/README.md

 <p>7.
 How can analyzing category trends over the years, based on success, failure, and cancellation rates, help identify top-performing categories and those with untapped potential?</p>

 ![image](https://github.com/user-attachments/assets/bf473d3f-b378-4df3-9cde-d292ac58e2b5)

+<h2><u>Optimization</u></h2>
+I utilized CTEs to create temporary tables, improving the readability, reusability, and efficiency of the queries.
+Additionally, I incorporated the LIMIT clause to enhance query performance.
+Redundant and inaccurate columns, such as goal, pledged, and usd_pledged, were removed, reducing the total number of rows from 15 to 12.

+<h2>Feedback</h2>
+If you have any feedback, please reach out at tuhinbasu97@gmail.com or [linkedIn](https://www.linkedin.com/in/tuhinbasu/)

+<h2>About Me</h2>
+Hello, My name is Tuhin Basu.<br>
+I am a Data Analyst in training.